Luhmaria/Luhmaria/README.md

  <img src="https://raw.githubusercontent.com/Luhmaria/Luhmaria/main/header-gif-updated.gif">
 </picture>
 <br></br>
-🚀 I'm improving my skills at Kenzie Academy Brasil - almost a Front-End developer by now :D
+🚀 I'm a front end developer!
 <br></br>
 😀 Want to know more about this journey?
 I'm happy to share my evolution on the repositories below.
 Check it out!
 <br></br>